How to Fix Common WordPress Server Issues

 Contact Form Not Sending Emails

-If your contact form isn’t working, it’s often a server-related issue, even if it looks like the WordPress plugin is properly configured.
+If your contact form isn’t working, it’s often a server-related issue, even if the WordPress plugin appears to be properly configured.

 Causes: